wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Upgrade Notice ==

-= vCita Contact Form Version 3.9.0 =
+= vCita Contact Form Version 3.9.5 =
-* New - collect payments using Stripe.
-* Customize and better control the automatic email notifications sent to your clients and your business.
-* Set Future Booking Cut-Off Date
-* More Layouts for the LiveSite Widget
+ * Compatibility with WordPress 4.2
+ * New!
+SMS reminders to clients